SurajVishwakarma333/Intent-AndroidStudio/README.md

 We can remember intent with the word intention.

 # Types of Intents:
-Intent are of two types: Explicit Intent and Implicit Intent
+Intent are of two types: Implicit Intent  and Explicit Intent

 ![1](https://user-images.githubusercontent.com/101108540/173340161-91b258c9-4744-4dfb-bbd0-04e512805b6e.jpg)

+# Implicit Intents :−
+   • It going to connect with out side application such as call, mail, phone,see any website ..etc.

+               Intent intent = new Intent(Intent.ACTION_VIEW);
+               intent.setData(Uri.parse("http://www.abhiandroid.com"));
+               startActivity(intent);

 # Explicit Intent :-
    • It going to connect the internal world of an application such as start activity or send data between two activities.